Spirit (comics character): Ebony White

 Eisner was criticized for his depiction of Ebony White, the Spirit's African-American sidekick.
 The character's name is a racial pun, and his facial features, including large white eyes and thick pinkish lips, are typical of racial blackface caricatures popular throughout the "Jim Crow" era.
 Eisner later admitted to consciously stereotyping the character, but said he tried to do so with "responsibility", and argued that "at the time humor consisted in our society of bad English and physical difference in identity".
 The character, who was consistently treated with respect by the strip's fellow cast-members, developed beyond the stereotype as the series progressed, and Eisner also introduced such African-American characters as the no-nonsense Detective Grey who defied popular stereotypes.

 Ebony debuted as a resourceful taxi driver in the first "Spirit Section".
 He became a mainstay of the strip and a principal member of the Spirit's supporting cast, appearing semi-regularly as the focus of an episode rather than the Spirit himself.
 Eisner phased him out of the series in 1949, introducing a Caucasian boy named Sammy as the Spirit's new assistant.
 Sammy returns to Central City with the Spirit from an adventure in the South Seas, and is welcomed by Ebony and the Dolans.
-Ebony appears only briefly over the subsequent months, then is not seen again during the regular run of the series.
-His last "starring" role was in "Young Dr. Ebony", published on May 29, 1949.
-He appears as an adult office worker in a one-off Spirit story that appeared January 9, 1966, in the New York Herald Tribune.
+Ebony appears only briefly after Sammy's introduction, and is rarely seen again during the series.
+His last regular "starring" role was in "Young Dr. Ebony", published on May 29, 1949 and he makes one comeback appearance in "School is Out" over two years later, published on June 24, 1951.
+After this one-week reappearance, Ebony disappears again from the series until a couple of mostly-wordless earthbound appearances with Sammy during the "Outer Space Spirit" storyline that ended The Spirit in late 1952.

-In an accompanying feature article in issue of the New York Herald Tribune, Eisner's former office manager Marilyn Mercer wrote, "Ebony never drew criticism from Negro groups (in fact, Eisner was commended by some for using him), perhaps because, although his speech pattern was early Minstrel Show, he himself derived from another literary tradition: he was a combination of Tom Sawyer and Penrod, with a touch of Horatio Alger hero, and color didn't really come into it".
+The character appears as an adult office worker in a one-off Spirit story that appeared January 9, 1966, in the New York Herald Tribune.
+In an accompanying feature article in that edition, Eisner's former office manager Marilyn Mercer wrote, "Ebony never drew criticism from Negro groups (in fact, Eisner was commended by some for using him), perhaps because, although his speech pattern was early Minstrel Show, he himself derived from another literary tradition: he was a combination of Tom Sawyer and Penrod, with a touch of Horatio Alger hero, and color didn't really come into it".